Staying Safe and Secure at University

 - The figures speak for themselves – about 20 per cent of student robberies occur in the first six weeks of the academic year.

-- The rankings are compiled from official police data and, whilst not perfect, give a much more realistic picture than might emerge from scare stories in the press or questionable claims about safety in the odd prospectus.
+- All our crime tables are compiled from official police and home office data and, whilst not perfect, give a much more realistic picture than might emerge from scare stories in the press or questionable claims about safety in the odd prospectus.
 If safety and security are significant factors in choosing where to study then here are some hard facts to consider.

-- These figures may over-represent crime levels.
+- You should note that these figures may over-represent crime levels.
 This is because they are based on resident populations and take no account of short-stay visitors and commuters.
 The likelihood of becoming a victim is therefore less in real terms than these figures might suggest.

 Next page: Top Tips to Stay Safe